Call for a FREE consultation at (713) 222-6767

 Once you have been placed on parole or probation as a registered sex offender in Texas, your movements – including moving homes and taking vacations – are potentially restricted and supervised.
 If you want to visit another county for more than one week, you will need to register with that jurisdiction’s law enforcement agency.
 If you want to move, attend school in, or work in another county or state, you will also need to register with that new area’s police.
 You must notify the law enforcement agency with your current registration of any changes.

-You will also face more specific living restrictions.
-Texas law prohibits sex offenders who had a minor victim, who are on probation, parole, or mandatory supervision from living in or visiting a residence within 500 feet of a child safety zone.
+In addition to movement restrictions, Texas law prohibits sex offenders who had a minor victim, who are on probation, parole, or mandatory supervision from living in or visiting a residence within 500 feet of a child safety zone.
 This includes schools, day care facilities, parks, playgrounds, youth centers, sports field, and more.
 However, this is generally not a requirement once you are finished with your supervision.

 You could also have to obey a municipal ordinance in regard to where you can live, work, or go.
 Some municipalities throughout Texas have tougher laws in regard to living near facilities and areas that usually have children.